Do LLMs Understand Visual Anomalies? Uncovering LLM's Capabilities in Zero-shot Anomaly Detection: Experiments

 \textbf{Component-wise analysis.} \bblue{ Ablation studies on key \name modules, including RTP adaptation and the fine-grained aligner, demonstrate their significant contributions to overall detection performance, detailed in Table~\ref{tab:ablation_module}.
 Employing a one-class design using only normal prompts as a baseline in the first row, we emphasize the significance of template-based and LLM-based prompt generator in capturing various anomalous patterns.
 The contextual scoring mechanism, denoted as $\mathcal{S}_c$ in Table~\ref{tab:ablation_module}, further enhances performance by adaptively managing the anomaly prompts customized for each query image without cross-semantic issue.
 Furthermore, the fine-grained aligner proves to be a crucial contributor, especially in enhancing pixel-level anomaly detection in zero-shot scenarios.}

 \textbf{Analysis on anomaly prompt.} \bblue{In Table~\ref{tab:ablation_prompt}, we demonstrate that \name achieves superior detection performance while significantly reducing human efforts in designing prompts.
 We present the number of prompts per label employed by each method.
 In general, LVLMs tend to exhibit improved performance with an increase in the number of prompts.
 However, when cross-semantic ambiguity limits the effectiveness of prompts, increasing their number may not necessarily lead to performance improvement, as evidenced by the results of AnoVL and WinCLIP as shown in Table~\ref{tab:ablation_prompt}.
 In \name, the range of prompts per label on each class spans from 88 to 216, with an average of 146.
-Notably, we only design 72 prompts based on the template, a notable 53.2\% reduction as compared to over 150 required by baselines, for better detection results, showcasing \name's ability to effectively tackle the cross-semantic issue and unlock the full potential of language for zero-shot VAD.
-We also assess the effect of varying numbers of prompts from template-based and LLM-based generator, with additional results in Appendix B. }
+Notably, we only design 72 prompts based on the template, a notable 53.2\% reduction as compared to over 150 required by baselines, for better detection results, showcasing \name's ability to effectively tackle the cross-semantic issue and unlock the full potential of language for zero-shot VAD. }

-We further assess \name using GPT-3 (text-davinci-002) and GPT-3.5 (gpt-3.5-turbo-instruct) for automatic prompt generation, observing superior performance with GPT-3.5.
-To examine the scalability of \name, we also conduct tests on various CLIP backbones, with detailed results provided in the Appendix B. Moreover, by augmenting the input query of the GPT-3.5 as "state the description beginning with: An abnormal/normal image of \{class\}", the resulting prompts are formulated to preserve syntactic consistency to the greatest extent possible, aligning with the text in CLIP pre-training dataset.
+We further assess \name using GPT-3 (text-davinci-002), GPT-3.5 (gpt-3.5-turbo-instruct), and GPT-4 (gpt-4-turbo) for automatic prompt generation, observing superior performance with more powerful LLM.
+Moreover, by augmenting the input query of the GPT-3.5 as "state the description beginning with: An abnormal/normal image of \{class\}", the resulting prompts are formulated to preserve syntactic consistency to the greatest extent possible, aligning with the text in CLIP pre-training dataset.
 This augmentation contributes to further improved results.